etlbox/etlbox.website/doks_v0.5/content/en/docs/control-flow/logging.md

         .SetMinimumLevel(Microsoft.Extensions.Logging.LogLevel.Trace)
         .AddNLog("nlog.config");
 });
-ETLBox.Logging.Logging.LogInstance = loggerFactory.CreateLogger("Default");
+ETLBox.Settings.LogInstance = loggerFactory.CreateLogger("Default");
 ```

 Depending on your project type, you may already have an instance of an ILogger object injected in your code.
-Then you simply need to assign this instance to `Logging.LogInstance`, and you are ready to go.
+Then you simply need to assign this instance to `Settings.LogInstance`, and you are ready to go.

 ### Debugging logging issues

 NLog normally behaves very "fault-tolerant".
 By default, if something is not setup properly or does not work
 when NLog tries to log, it just "stops" working without throwing an exception or stopping the execution.
-This behavior is very desirable in a production environment, but hard to debug.
+This behaviour is very desirable in a production environment, but hard to debug.

 If you need to debug Nlog, you can change the nlog root-element of the nlog.config  into: